DelniaT/Tokenization-Part1/README.md

 # Tokenization-Part1
-Tokenizing a given documents page and store it in a dictionary.
+Tokenizing a given documents web-page and store it in a dictionary.